LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/set_logtalk_flag_2.rst

 the source file containing it.
 For global scope, use the corresponding :ref:`predicates_set_logtalk_flag_2` built-in predicate called from an :ref:`directives_initialization_1` directive.
-For a description of the predefined compiler flags, please see the :ref:`programming_flags` section in the User Manual.
+For a description of the predefined compiler flags, consult the :ref:`programming_flags` section in the User Manual.

 Template and modes